Charles Spurgeon: New Park Street Chapel

 In April 1854, after preaching three months on probation and just four years after his conversion, Spurgeon, then only 19 years old, was called to the pastorate of London's famed New Park Street Chapel in Southwark (formerly pastored by the Particular Baptists Benjamin Keach, and theologian John Gill).
 This was the largest Baptist congregation in London at the time, although it had dwindled in numbers for several years.
 Spurgeon found friends in London among his fellow pastors, such as William Garrett Lewis of Westballs Grove Church, an older man who along with Spurgeon went on to found the London Baptist Association.

 Within a few months of Spurgeon's arrival at Park Street, his ability as a preacher made him famous.
 The following year the first of his sermons in the "New Park Street Pulpit" was published.
 Spurgeon's sermons were published in printed form every week and had a high circulation.
 By the time of his death in 1892, he had preached nearly 3,600 sermons and published 49 volumes of commentaries, sayings, anecdotes, illustrations and devotions.

 Immediately following his fame was criticism.
 The first attack in the press appeared in the Earthen Vessel in January 1855.
 His preaching, although not revolutionary in substance, was a plain-spoken and direct appeal to the people, using the Bible to provoke them to consider the teachings of Jesus Christ.
 Critical attacks from the media persisted throughout his life.
-The congregation quickly outgrew their building, and moved to Exeter Hall, then to Surrey Music Hall.
+The congregation quickly outgrew their building and moved to Exeter Hall, then to Surrey Music Hall.
 At 22, Spurgeon was the most popular preacher of the day.

-On 8 January 1869, Spurgeon married Susannah, daughter of Robert Thompson of Falcon Square, London, by whom he had twin sons, Charles and Thomas born on September 20, 1856.
+On 8 January 1856, Spurgeon married Susannah, daughter of Robert Thompson of Falcon Square, London, by whom he had twin sons, Charles and Thomas born on September 20, 1856.
 At the end of that year, tragedy struck on 19 October 1856, as Spurgeon was preaching at the Surrey Gardens Music Hall for the first time.
-Someone in the crowd yelled, "FIRE" The ensuing panic and stampede left several dead.
+Someone in the crowd yelled, "FIRE".
+The ensuing panic and stampede left several dead.
 Spurgeon was emotionally impacted by the event and it had a sobering influence on his life.
 For many years he spoke of being moved to tears for no reason known to himself.

 Walter Thornbury later wrote in "Old and New London" (1898) describing a subsequent meeting at Surrey:

 Spurgeon's work went on.
-A Pastors' College was founded in 1856 by Spurgeon and was renamed Spurgeon's College in 1923, when it moved to its present building in South Norwood Hill, London.
-At the Fast Day, 7 October 1857, he preached to the largest crowd ever – 23,654 people – at The Crystal Palace in London.
+A Pastors' College was founded in 1856 by Spurgeon and was renamed Spurgeon's College in 1923, when it moved to a new building in South Norwood Hill, London.
+At the Fast Day, 7 October 1857, he preached to his largest crowd ever – 23,654 people – at The Crystal Palace in London.
 Spurgeon noted: